 “…I did buy a couple of hundred CD’s - including Mahler 1 and 5, and attended performances of visiting orchestras.
 Then one day in 2015, I woke up thinking that if I still dream of conducting, I better get researching.”

+It's never too late to dream a new dream.
 The desire to return to the podium meant learning a whole new world- the world of professional musicians and rehearsals, while balancing his business and personal life.
 Studying relentlessly at home with score and recordings, Mandle comes to each rehearsal anxious and uncertain - and each rehearsal he leaves with the greatest joy he’s ever felt.
+Mandle's goal is making his dream a reality, creating an opening in the world of symphony music where he could express his enthusiasm and passion for music.